selivan/selivan.github.io/_posts/2017-12-21-grub2-password-for-all-but-default-menu-entries.md

 tags: [grub,linux]
 ---

-WARNING.
-Playing with grub can make your system unbootable.
+WARNING: Playing with grub can make your system unbootable.
 Be careful.

 Let's say you don't want to allow anybody to boot from other media on your device.
 Protecting a BIOS/EFI with password is easy.
 But also you have a GRUB bootloader, which can boot from arbitrary media, has command line and is basically a small OS.